uvapl/uva-prog-physics/10 Workshops/10 Week 1/05 The First Day.md

 ## Deadline

+The deadline is on your last day of class at 18:00 (either Thursday or Friday).
-The deadline is Friday at 18:00.
-However, you are required to review your exercises with an assistant at the second day of class.
+You are required to review your exercises with an assistant at the second day of class.